ansys/pyansys-dev-guide/doc/source/overview/dev_practices.rst

        assert srv.get_node(node_index) == node_coord

 The goal of the unit test should be to test the wrapping of the interface rather than the product or service itself.
-In the case of the ``GetNode``, this method should have already been tested when designing and developing the service.
+In the case of ``GetNode``, this method should have already been tested when designing and developing the service.